ydahal1/ydahal1/jokes.md

-Why did the m&m go to school?
-Because it wanted to be a Smartie!
+Why does Norway have barcodes on their battleships?
+So when they get back to port, they can Scandinavian.

 [
-Sat Aug 23 00:26:46 UTC 2025
+Sun Aug 24 00:31:10 UTC 2025
  ]